learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 select(tips, total_bill, tip, sex, smoker, day, time, size)
 ```

-Now this is a lot to type out.
+Now, this is a lot to type out.
-The cool thing about `dplyr` is that you can use some of the same operators you would used on numbers on columns.
+The cool thing about `dplyr` is that you can use some of the same operators you would use on numbers on columns.
 The call below gives us the exact same output as before but is a bit more concise.

 ```{r}